dacci/aws-cost-report-slack/README.md

   Specify when to report.
 Accepts [AWS schedule syntax](http://docs.aws.amazon.com/AmazonCloudWatch/latest/events/ScheduledEvents.html).
   Default is `cron(30 0 * * ? *)` for _DAILY_ granularity and `cron(30 0 1 * ? *)` for _MONTHLY_ granularity.

+* dlq (Optional)

+  Specify DLQ resource.
+Must be an ARN of SQS or SNS.